armanjindal/armanjindal.github.io/content/digital-garden/meta/me.md

 ## 🚀 life
 So much of this garden reflects how I aspire to live to: **Creation & Community**.

 Creativity is anything but solitary.
 I am learning to enjoy sucking publicly to learn, grow and get better.
 First by asking better questions.
 I enjoy dancing and working out(doors).
 I exercise, read, and write every day.
-Why?
-Because, in the words of the Mandalorian, **this is the way**.

 Here are some "[rules](digital-garden/My%20Rules%20for%20Sanity%20&%20Happiness.md)" for sanity and happiness that I've created for myself.
 I am an essentialist trying to eliminate everything distracting me from what matters.